 I've had a positive ANA test (1:320, homogeneous) and symptoms of various joint pain (but no swelling), so my family doctor has referred me to a rheumatologist with a suspected diagnosis of SLE.
 Since then, and having done some reading, a few things are starting to make sense.
 My hairstylist mentioning spots of alopecia, my constant red cheeks, various rashes when out in the sun, fatigue etc.

 My question is more relating to aches and pains.
-I've dealt with… read more
+I've dealt with undiagnosed chronic pain for about 14… read more

 I went 5 years with pain and everything was "normal" then getting blown off.
 It wasn't until they did a CT scan for something else that they found scarring on my kidney and nodules in my lung, and a new doc, that my pcp decided to look further.
 I had recently found out my biological mother had RA.
 Everything combined, she ran the ANA test.
 Since then things have gone downhill.
 Fatigue, pain and muscle weakness have become my life.
 When I get frustrated, my daughter tells me I have to remember I can't do what I used to.
 It is so hard to rely on others for help.
 I have always been very independent.
 I usually start making a list of questions a week before my rheumatologist appointment that I want to ask my doc.
 Between that and using the resources like lupus.org, I can find ways to deal with things.
 Knowledge is power.
 Just be sure you stay away from sites like webmd (that will have you convinced you are dying tomorrow) you can find a lot answers.